ZAKI1905/ActiveTargetSim/README.md

 ./active_target_sim
 ```

-The simulation uses the vis.mac file to render geometry and track visuals.
+This uses `vis.mac` to render the detector and muon tracks.

 ### Batch Mode